Our Vision

 Executive Director

 Gerard is the Chief Executive Officer of the Page Research Centre.
-Born and raised on a farm in Greenethorpe NSW, Gerard now lives in Bathurst with his wife and newborn son.
+Born and raised on a farm in Greenethorpe NSW, Gerard is firmly of the belief that better outcomes for rural Australia will lead to better outcomes for all Australians.

 Prior to joining Page, Gerard was the Director of Outreach and Strategic Partnerships at the Alliance for Responsible Citizenship in London, and led the secretariat for the Legatum Institute’s Transformation of Society programme.
 Whilst in London, he also advised as a speech writer for CEO Baroness Philippa Stroud.